How to Get Started with D2L

 Left Hand Navigation Area

 The tools that you use to navigate your course will vary depending on which tools your instructor has chosen to use.
-You can access detailed explanations and instructions for every D2L tool available in MTSU's learning environment from the Help link on on the top right of each course's Course Home page.
+You can access detailed explanations and instructions for every D2L tool available in MTSU's learning environment from the Help link on the top right of each course's Course Home page.

 Help Using D2L Tools